Proving the Medians in a Triangle Meet at a Point

 For use after the next lesson on partitioning line segments, I have the Extension Task_Centroid as Partitioner ready.

-After the lesson on partitioning line segments, it will be easier to see that the centroid partitions each median in the ration 2:1.
+After the lesson on partitioning line segments, it will be easier to see that the centroid partitions each median in the ratio 2:1.

 It's a neat connection that reinforces the learning from both lessons.
 This extension task appears again in the next lesson.